yaswitha2408-cloud/SCT_PE_1/prompts.md

-prompt 1:
+Prompt 1:

-vague prompt:"Explain photosynthesis."
+Vague prompt:"Explain photosynthesis."

-improved prompt: "Explain photosynthesis for primary school students."
+Improved prompt: "Explain photosynthesis for primary school students."

-prompt 2:
+Prompt 2:

-vague prompt:"Share a travel tip for beginners." improved prompt:"Share 5 useful travel tips for someone visiting a new country for the first time."
+Vague prompt:"Share a travel tip for beginners."

+Improved prompt:"Share 5 useful travel tips for someone visiting a new country for the first time."

-prompt 3:
+Prompt 3:

-vague prompt:"Describe your favorite food." improved prompt:"Describe your favorite food in a way that makes someone hungry just by reading it."
+Vague prompt:"Describe your favorite food."

+Improved prompt:"Describe your favorite food in a way that makes someone hungry just by reading it."